Marble vs. Quartz: What’s the Best Option for Your Bathroom Countertops?

 What Fits Your Needs Best?

 That’s right, marble costs almost twice as much as quartz.
-However, for those who want the epitome of luxury and will pull out all the stops to make sure they get the best, marble has a lot to offer.
-Both materials should be installed by professionals and quartz can last for years when it is taken care of.
-Marble, on the other hand, may break down over time or become damaged, which leads to the need for replacement.
+However, marble has a lot to offer for those who want the epitome of luxury and will pull out all the stops to make sure they get the best.
+Professionals should install both materials, and quartz can last for years when it is taken care of.
+Conversely, marble may break down over time or become damaged, which leads to the need for replacement.

 Ultimately, the choice is yours, and now that you’ve got the facts, it will be an easy choice to make.